5 Ways to Keep Employees Motivated and Challenged

 Start by letting your employees know how you feel about their performance at work.
 Praise is a great motivator, but constructive criticism also pushes employees to make improvements in areas that could use a little more attention.

 Don't wait for an annual review.
-Praise and criticism should be offered frequently, because they communicate that you care about the business, the assigned tasks, and employee.
+Frequently offer praise and criticism because it communicates that you care about the business, assigned tasks, and employees.

 Sometimes the best solutions don't come from managers and owners at all.
 Many times, they come from the employees you've got working in the trenches.
 For that reason, it's a good idea to keep everyone informed when problems and issues surface.

 Again, trust is the key.
 Sometimes you have to resist the urge to protect employees from the hardships that come with small business ownership.
 Though you might be tempted to do this with the best of intentions, withholding important information can have a demoralizing effect on staff.

 If you give feedback, you should also be willing to receive it.
 Let employees offer their ideas for fixing systems that aren't working and developing new programs that you need as the business takes off.
 Challenge them to make the small business even better.

 This one could sound scary at first, but it's not.
 When you bring on a new hire, they understand that certain essential tasks must be done (and done well) for them to remain employed.